 Through a diverse body of work spanning different mediums, themes, and styles, Kerstin Glaess is an artist exploring color, the physical world, creatures, and the shared human experience.
 Her works demonstrate a captivation with flora, fauna, and scenery, while testing the boundaries of abstraction.
 Glaess utilizes striking expressive color schemes in her paintings, while her impasto sculpted-and-carved oil paintings offer illusions of depth.
 She applies just-mixed color with a palette knife, often leaving it untouched for the remainder of the creation process.
 Her recent work explores blue and green spaces, and refractions of light.

-Kestin's paintings are based on her own and her father's photography from their world-wide adventures; flora, fauna, naturescapes from her various homes; and her personal natura collection.
-Her collages and drawings focus primarily on the shared human experience .
+Kerstin Glaess is a multidisciplinary artist working primarily in oil, collage, and photography.
+Her paintings are based on her own photography from her world-wide adventures; flora, fauna, & naturescapes from her various homes; and her personal natura collection.
+Her collages and drawings focus on the shared human experience .

-She has a Bachelor of Arts from the University of Mississippi and a Master of Fine Arts from City University of New York - Brooklyn College.
-She lives a semi-nomadic lifestyle between Florida and New England with her partner and cat.
+She has a Bachelor of Arts from the University of Mississippi, and a Master of Fine Arts from City University of New York - Brooklyn College.
+She lives a semi-nomadic lifestyle between the Florida Panhandle and New England with her partner and cat.